Aldo D. Aragon

 aragonable.com/IndigenousEconomies

-I first became acquainted with the Institution and with the Project in August, when I participated in their Indigenous Students Seminar.
+I first became acquainted with the Institution and with the Project in August of 2023, when I participated in their Indigenous Students Seminar.
 That program aims to help Indigenous college students and graduates from the U.S., Canada, Australia, and Aotearoa (New Zealand) think critically about the relationship between federal Indian policy and self-determination.

-On the basis of my performance in that student seminar and given my work on related issues within the Harvard History Department, [see: aragonable.com/harvard-senior-thesis] I was invited to participate in the November workshop alongside other scholars interested in American-Indian issues.
+On the basis of my performance in that student seminar and given my work on related issues within the Harvard History Department, [see: aragonable.com/harvard-senior-thesis] I was invited to more formally work with Hoover on the project, beginning with a November workshop alongside other scholars interested in American-Indian issues.

-Papers up for workshop included the writings of a University of Chicago Law professor, political scientists in California, historians at the University of Oklahoma, and other tenure/tenure-track affiliates.
+Papers up for November workshopping included the writings of a University of Chicago Law professor, political scientists in California, historians at the University of Oklahoma, and other tenure/tenure-track affiliates.

 I was excited to attend this November workshop and to catch up with so many mentors, colleagues, and friends at the Hoover Institution.

-I have been invited to return to the Institution again next year in August as an alumni speaker at next year's Indigenous Students Seminar and look forward to further engagement with fellow scholars on the very pressing issue of American-Indian affairs.
+I have been invited to return to the Institution again in August of 2024 as an alumni speaker at next year's Indigenous Students Seminar and look forward to further engagement with fellow scholars on the very pressing issue of American-Indian affairs.
+I'm excited to deliver some prepared remarks to the 2024 cohort and work with students during group discussions.

 November 2023 - Searle Academic Workshop